Philadelphia Union: Supporters

 Grassroots support was instrumental to the founding of the Philadelphia Union and the construction of Subaru Park.
 This backing came in the form of a supporters group known as the Sons of Ben, which was founded in January 2007.
 The Sons of Ben petitioned Major League Soccer to expand to the Philadelphia market until the official expansion announcement was made in January 2008.
 Named for Founding Father and Philadelphia icon, Benjamin Franklin, the group was included in the expansion press conference, singing their anthem, "I'm Looking Over a Four Leaf Clover", and closing the event by presenting scarves to the ownership group.
 They were also present on May 11, 2009, for the naming ceremony at City Hall.
+The Sons of Ben emphasize four main principles, be loud, be proud, be smart, and be passionate.
+Supporters are expected be fully engaged and create an intimidating atmosphere for opponents while avoiding violent, sexist, racist, or homophobic behavior.

-While the Sons of Ben are the predominant and official supporters group, smaller supporters groups also exist.
+The Sons of Ben are the predominant supporters group, along with the Doopin' Delinquents.
+Both are officially recognized by the Independent Supporters Council as official supporters groups of the Philadelphia Union.
+Smaller supporters groups also exist.
 These include the Tammany Saints (sections 101 and 133), the IllegitimateS (section 133), the Corner Creeps (section 134), the Bridge Crew (sections 120–121), La Union Latina (section 114), The Keystone State Ultras (section 140), and the Chester Soccer Casuals (section 140).

+The supporters' culture has grown significantly since the team's founding, with the Sons of Ben reaching over 4,000 members by 2023.
+The group has become known for their distinctive tifo displays, including a notable 20,000 square foot display for the 2023 MLS Cup Eastern Conference Final.
+The various supporters groups collaborate on match day activities, charity initiatives, and the annual 'Help Kick Hunger' fundraiser, which has raised over $100,000 for Chester community food programs since its inception.